Ultra-NX/UltraNX/README_ENG.md

 * Pre-configured OC Switchcraft (Successor to OC-Suite) with presets.
 * The best overclocking customizer for Switch - Ultra-Tuner, that allows you to customize overclocking right from the console.
 It was the first, and remains unique.
 * The CFW is as light as possible.
 There are no unnecessary things in it, only minimum necessary for overclocking and comfortable use.
 * Modular design.
-A minimum of applications/plugins/overlays are included, but you can always add more via the bundled Updater.
+A minimum of applications/plugins/overlays are included, but you can always add more via the Ultra Tuner.
 * Manual adjustment of cooling system curves, and presets.
-* Custom Status Monitor with FPS and system metrics.
 * Regular updates, and an active community.
+* [Forks](https://github.com/Ultra-NX/Ultra-Resources/tree/main/patches) (own modifications) of programs and components needed for convenience, security and empowerment:
+   * Atmosphere fork with Ultra version in system information, and disabled reports, which usually clogs up the SD card, wastes its resource and breaks the file system.
+   * SaltyNX and FPSLocker forks, with support for changing screen refresh rate and with OLED support.
+   * Status Monitor fork with display of current voltages and unique Micro Overlay modules, whose presets can be changed via Ultra Tuner.

-## Composition of Ultra
+## Content of Ultra

 1. **[Atmosphere](https://github.com/Atmosphere-NX/Atmosphere)** - Atmosphère, custom firmware for the Nintendo Switch.
 1. **[Hekate](https://github.com/CTCaer/hekate)** - Custom Nintendo Switch graphical bootloader, firmware patcher, toolkit and more.